savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 <IMAGE src="Images/DataFilesImage.png" />

 ### 2.3.1 The Data Files
-Here we discuss the various CSV Files that are given by WalMart.
+Here we discuss the various CSV Files that are given by Walmart.

 #### 2.3.1.1 stores.csv
 Contains size and type of 45 stores (45 records).

 #### 2.3.1.2 train.csv
-Weekly sales dataset from Februray 05, 2010 to November 11, 2012.
+Weekly sales data set from February 05, 2010 to November 11, 2012.
 It contains the following fields:

 * Store: store number
 * Dept: the department number